Course overview

 How you are assessed

-A range of formative and summative assessments include a reflective essay, case study analysis, presentations, oral examinations, management reports and a major project.
-The apprentice is assessed on their subject-specific knowledge, cognitive and intellectual skills and transferable skills applicable to the workplace.
+Apprentices are assessed through a range of formative and summative assessment approaches, including a reflective essay, case study analysis, presentations, oral exams, management reports and a major project.
+The assessment strategy assesses their subject-specific knowledge, cognitive and intellectual skills, personal and transferable skills, values and behaviours applicable to the workplace.
 All assignments are submitted electronically.
+Following successful completion, apprentices are assessed by an independent end-point assessor.
+The end-point assessment comprises a strategic business proposal (including the proposal, presentation and questioning) and a professional discussion based on a review of their portfolio of evidence.

 Entry requirements